-Tempranillo is our flagship variety, and arguably the most exciting variety in the world today.
-It is of course the great red variety of Spain, but it is also the variety being most rapidly planted in the world.
+Tempranillo is our flagship, and arguably the most exciting variety in the world today.
+It is of course the great red of Spain, but it is also the variety being most rapidly planted in the world.

 We planted tempranillo for the first time in 2000, in a patch of the vineyard we call Rock Block.
 Not only did tempranillo have a track record in Spain for being able to make outstanding, structured wines, but our Canberra District climate was a good match for the regions in Spain where it does best.
 It is a variety that responds to continentality, that is, large differences between day and night temperatures, and between summer and winter temperatures.

 Our first Tempranillo vintage in 2003 was a revelation, unlike any other variety we were making.
 It had tremendous perfume, as well as intensity and structure.
 That wine still drinks well today, and we deliberately make our Tempranillo in a style suited to ageing.

 Our small initial planting of tempranillo was quickly expanded.
 In 2004 we grafted a nearby patch of pinot noir to create what we now call the ‘Little Dam’ block, and in 2009 we commenced grafting and replanting merlot, in a patch we now call ‘Dry Spur’.
 Tempranillo has become the most important variety at Mount Majura Vineyard, covering 20% of our 9.3 hectares.